rlagusrud61/moodify-design/docs/templates/Final Project Plan.md

         vi.
 Characteristics are individual elements that a user writes to from the client.
 These updates are carried forward to the Moodify™ Driver
 3. GPIO-Programming
     * MoodifyDriver
-        i.
-Holds the current mode:
+        - Holds the current mode:
             1. Manual Mode, MoodLighting, Music Mode
             2. Receives the updates from moodify-gatt-server to switch modes and turn off all modes when needed.
-            3. Calls the appropriate methods in Strip Control which reflect the updates sent by the client. ii.
-Threading
+            3. Calls the appropriate methods in Strip Control which reflect the updates sent by the client.
+        - Threading
             1. Updates and controlling the strip happens in two different threads to ensure tasks like Music Mode work without too much delay.
             2. Controls the main loop of checking, updating and activating said modes.
 The updates come from the moodify-gatt-server when the user makes changes on a proper client by sending mode, colour and brightness updates.
             3. It also creates an Event Signal object to the StripControl.
 This strip control uses the event object in the main musicLoop.
     * StripControl
-        i.
-Uses the library ws281_x new Pixel Library
+        - Uses the library ws281_x new Pixel Library
             1. Handles sending the proper bit stream to the NeoPixel LEDs we have used in our project for the colour, brightness being displayed on the pixels.
             2. We fill the RGB_LED strip with the color we specify using the library function self.fill()
-            3. Then when we want to show the colour, we use self.show() command of the library to display the colour to the physical LED. ii.
-Depending on the call from the Moodify™ Driver it turns ON
+            3. Then when we want to show the colour, we use self.show() command of the library to display the colour to the physical LED.
+        - Depending on the call from the Moodify™ Driver it turns ON
             1. Manual LED mode
                 a.
 Showing the current colour using methods summarised above
             2. Turns on the Lights in Mood Lighting Mode